Code-Institute-Submissions/meldissa-p4-dessert-island-blog_AprResub/README.md

   * As a Site User I can navigate easily through the site and find the relevant information with ease
   * As a Site User I can learn more about the site the purpose of the web app
   * As a Site User I can search keywords for specific recipes
+  * As a Site User I can contact the site owner regarding any feedback or queries

 * __Site Owner Goals:__